Simple AWS Lambda Function to Snapshot All Attached EBS Volumes on an EC2 Instance

 import boto3

-def snapshot_all_attached_volumes_handler(event, context):
+def lambda_handler(event, context):

-ec2 = boto3.resource('ec2')
+ec2 = boto3.client('ec2')

-for instance in ec2.instances.all():
+for instance in reservation['Instances']:

-for mapping in list(instance.block_device_mappings):
+for block_device in instance['BlockDeviceMappings']:

-snapshot = ec2.create_snapshot(VolumeId=volId, Description=description)
+snapshot = ec2.create_snapshot(VolumeId=vol_id, Description=description)

 print(description)